 Transfer paperwork for intellectual property (if applicable).

-If intellectual property is being licensed or assigned through the sale, you will need to complete and sign transfer paperwork.
-Expect the buyer’s attorney to prepare the documents that are needed.
+If intellectual property is being licensed or assigned through the sale, you'll need to complete and sign transfer paperwork.
+Expect the buyer’s attorney to prepare these documents.

 Franchise transfer paperwork (if applicable).

 If you’re selling a franchise, you’ll likely need to complete and sign transfer paperwork that your franchisor provides.